 Service-learning is an experiential education approach that links academic learning with meaningful community service activities, personal growth, and social awareness and responsibility.
-Here's a glimpse of service learning courses at Cornell relating to Latina/o Studies, Immigration, Education and Migrant/Farmworkers.
+Here's a glimpse of a few service learning courses at Cornell relating to Latina/o Studies, Immigration, Education and Migrant/Farmworkers.

 Cultures and Communities – LSP 2300/4300.
 Conceived as a service-learning course, the centerpiece here is targeted, engaged research and arts work with Latino/a culture-related organizations in Tompkins County like Cultura!, No más lágrimas, and the Latino Civic Association.
 The core idea is that students will learn while participating in meaningful activities that will enhance arts and culture partnerships.
 Faculty will provide guidelines and resources for students to work within existing projects or to develop their own ideas; community partners will provide networks and planning assistance.
 All students will be asked to develop a comprehensive learning portfolio on their semester’s work.
-Instructor: Debra Castillo.
 Variable 1-3 credit hours depending on level of commitment.

 "Because Ithaca is home to a large population of refugees and immigrants, it offers students a wonderful opportunity to examine in a very personal way the challenges that immigrants and refugees face when accommodating to a new society," says Garcia.